Xonshiz/comic-dl/ReadMe.md

 # Comic-DL | [![Build Status](https://travis-ci.org/Xonshiz/comic-dl.svg?branch=master)](https://travis-ci.org/Xonshiz/comic-dl)

 Comic-dl is a command line tool to download Comics and Manga from various Manga and Comic sites easily.
+Idea from [youtube-dl](https://github.com/rg3/youtube-dl)

 > Don't overuse this script.
 Support the developers of those websites by disabling your adblock on their site.
 >Advertisments pay for the website servers.